 What is a Penetration Test?

 With a penetration test, we offer you a targeted review of IT environments or individual components, taking into account individual threat scenarios.
-The objective of a penetration test is, in particular, the assessment of existing risks with regard to specific threat scenarios.
-A statement should also be made as to what an attacker can achieve in the worst case within a limited time window.
+The objective of a penetration test – as part of our comprehensive penetration testing services – is, in particular, the assessment of existing risks with regard to specific threat scenarios.
+The assessment should demonstrate what an attacker can achieve in the worst case within a limited time frame through simulated real-world attacks.

 Objective